anfe67/EUROBIS-QC/DEV_NOTES.md

 - Looking at changing the example pipeline for DwCA, finding strategy to compare the results ...

+---

 ## 14/01/2021

 - Cleaned DwCA pipeline, made external call to extract the small user interface, created structure to avoid loops
 - Checked completion time, checked also parallelism - OK
 - Implemented lookups also for QC 1 and 10 (required fields and basis of records)
-- TODO: Implement and check parallelism of MSSQL version - attempt is failing, (due to ODBC?) - redesign MSSQL connectivity to return a different connection per call, as in https://stackoverflow.com/questions/25851011/using-pyodbc-in-multi-processing-code
+- DONE: Implement and check parallelism of MSSQL version - attempt is failing, (due to ODBC?) - redesign MSSQL connectivity to return a different connection per call, as in https://stackoverflow.com/questions/25851011/using-pyodbc-in-multi-processing-code
 - DONE: Test different approach than pyodbc: pymssql.

+---

 # 15/01/2021
 - Installed PC for test install/verification/documentation (ubuntu 20.04)